 Measuring spoons

-Freeze unbaked cookie dough in a freezer-safe container for up to two months.
+Freeze unbaked cookie dough in a freezer-safe container for up to three months.
+Be sure to wrap in plastic wrap or wax paper before tucking into a freezer safe container or resealable freezer safe bag.

 Top tip